Pylons/pyramid_cookbook/authentication.rst

 This is you: your application wants a "user object".
 Pyramid is only willing to supply you with a user *id* (via ``pyramid.security.authenticated_userid``).
-You're allergic to creating a simple function that takes a request object and returns a user object from your domain model for unspecified, dubious reasons.
+You don't want to create a function that takes accepts a request object and returns a user object from your domain model for efficiency reasons, so you want the user object to be omnipresent as ``request.user``.

 You've tried using a ``NewRequest`` subscriber to attach a user object to the request, but the ``NewRequest`` susbcriber is called on every request, even